pydio/pydio-doc-admin-guide/2_running_cells_in_production/8_cluster_setup/6_cluster_example_compose.md

 HA deployments relies on external dependencies to make Cells image fully stateless.
 This sample creates the following images : MySQL, MongoDB, NATS.io, ETCD, Hashicorp Vault and Redis.

-This Vault requires a manual preparation for a specific key/value store (see below)
+Some preparatory steps are required : create Minio buckets for shared storage, and create a specific key/value store in Vault.

 ```sh
 cd <this folder>